patelsachin344/My-Notes/Important Questions/JAVASCRIPT QUESTIONS.md

 1. Event listeners consume a lot of memory which can potentially slow down the website therefore it is good practice to remove if it is not used.
-2. setTimeout helps turn JS which is sinhlethreaded and synchronous into asynchronous.
+2. setTimeout helps turn JS which is singlethreaded and synchronous into asynchronous.
 3. Event listeners can also invoke closures with scope.

 Event Loop :-